materialsintelligence/mat2vec/README.md

 and run `pip install -r requirements.txt`.
 Note: If you are using a conda env and any packages fail to compile during this step, you may need to first install those packages separately with `conda install package_name`.
 1. Wait for all the requirements to be downloaded and installed.
 1. run `pip install .` to install this module.
-1. Finalize your chemdataextractor installation by executing ``cde data download``.
+1. Finalize your chemdataextractor installation by executing ``cde data download`` (You may need to restart your virtual environment for the cde command line interface to be found.)
 1. You are ready to go!

 #### Processing